Metalinguistic Awareness Helps Students Deconstruct & Truly “Get” Language

-you have the tools for comprehension with metacognition.
+Once you understand metalinguistics, you have a foundation for reading comprehension with metacognition.
 Metalinguistic ability also sets you to successfully begin to learn another, new language.
 As a result, you can start to compare and contrast the languages and remember that in one language you do a-b-c, whereas in another, the rule is d-e-f.

 Metalinguistic Awareness Depends on Metalinguistic Skills

 Metalinguistic awareness also refers to the awareness that you can change language in different ways, that you have the power to manipulate it.
 For example, if you write a letter to someone and realize afterwards that sentences #4 through #7 do not make sense, you can rewrite those sentences.
 You have the power to change them.

-As they grow up, kids start to examine their own work.
+As they grow up, kids start to develop metalinguistic skills, once they start reviewing their own work.
 They should start to look at their essays and homework assignments with a more thinking and critical eye.
-They will begin to see that there may be better ways to say something.
-For example, they may write a sentence like:
+They will begin to see ways to improve their writing.
+For instance, a 9 year old may write a sentence like:

 They could also understand – with metalinguistic awareness – that not all language is literal.
 For example, if someone says, “My little dog is an Olympic athlete,” it doesn’t mean that the dog participates in the Olympic athletic events.
 Instead, it means that the dog is athletic, good at athletic skills, and the owner thinks that the dog has a lot of potential.